-The School received financial assistance from Federal and State agencies in the form of grants.
-The expenditure of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and are subject to audit by the grantor agencies.
-Any disallowed claims resulting from such audits could become a liability.
-However, in the opinion of management, any such disallowed claims will not have a material adverse effect on the overall financial position of the School at June 30, 2019.
+The School receives financial assistance from the Federal and State agencies in the form of grants.
+The disbursement of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and are subject to audit by the grantor agencies.
+Any disallowed claims resulting from such audits could become a liability of the School.
+However, in the opinion of management, any such disallowed claims will not have a material adverse effect on the overall financial position of the School as of June 30, 2019.